 And wants more

-Until it sees
+Until it can see

 With the heart broken